wedoscao/english_dict_ext/README.md

-# An extension which is using to translate English words
+# An extension which is used for translating English words

 [This extension use this API](https://dictionaryapi.dev/)